sudhanshuthakurr/HackerRank_Problems/Stack/hack4/ReadMe.md

-Alexa has two stacks of non-negative integers, stack A=[a0,a1,....] and B=[b0,b1,....]stack where index denotes the top of the stack.
+<b>Alexa has two stacks of non-negative integers, stack A=[a0,a1,....] and B=[b0,b1,....]stack where index denotes the top of the stack.
 Alexa challenges Nick to play the following game:

    * In each move, Nick can remove one integer from the top of either stack A or stack B.
    * Nick keeps a running sum of the integers he removes from the two stacks.